dgtvlz/tf-kantox-challenge-jedicouncil/README.md

    - Description: This module sets up a remote backend for storing Terraform state files on AWS, enabling collaboration and state management.

 ## Future Improvements

+Here are some potential enhancements that could be implemented in future iterations of the solution:

+1. **Use VPC with VPC Endpoints to Deploy Lambdas Privately**:
+   - Implement a Virtual Private Cloud (VPC) for enhanced security and isolation of resources.
+   - Deploy Lambda functions within the VPC and utilize VPC endpoints to access AWS services privately, reducing exposure to the public internet.

+2. **Use IAM Signature on API Methods for Request Authorization**:
+   - Implement IAM Signature on both API methods (update and get) to enforce authorization on incoming requests.
+   - This approach enhances security by validating the authenticity of requests using IAM credentials.

+3. **Set a Custom DNS with a Proper Certificate on API Gateway**:
+   - Configure a custom domain name for the API Gateway to provide a branded and more user-friendly endpoint.
+   - Obtain and attach a proper SSL/TLS certificate to the custom domain to ensure secure communication between clients and the API.